asyncapi/generator/docs/installation-guide.md

 ### Installation

-#### npm
 The recommended method to interact with the generator tool is by using its CLI.
-To use the CLI, install the generator using the following `npm` command:
+To use the CLI, install it  using the following `npm` command:
 ```
 npm install -g @asyncapi/generator
 ```